 Now, there are more calls for doctors to listen to their patients when they tell them something is wrong.
 Though some doctors may cite a lack of resources on Endometriosis, there are negligence cases to be made for those not respecting the voice of women in pain.

 Making a claim over your diagnosis

 With delayed diagnoses offering a lower quality of life to every woman who receives one, you may wish to make a claim against doctors who have recently misdiagnosed and thus incorrectly treated you.
-While it can go some way to helping you regain some of the money you have spent on unnecessary treatment, winning a claim can provide you with the closure you need to move on and live a happier, healthier life.
+Indeed, it can go some way to helping you regain some of the money you have spent on unnecessary treatment.
+But more importantly, winning a claim can offer you closure necessary to move on and live a happier, healthier life.